DLM-BFC-DLM/--BLADETINKER--/README.md

 # --BLADETINKER--
-A modpack about the Slashblade and the Tinkers' Construct 2.
+A modpack: Main mods: "Slashblade" and "Tinkers' Construct 2".
 Have FUN~